 Your support of Maily is changing her future and will make it possible for her to help her family.

-Maria is in her 4th year of secondary school in Arequipa.
-When she finishes high school, she’d like to study architecture or civil engineering.
+Maria will graduate high school in 2021.
+When she finishes high school, she’d like to become a business manager.
 Her life is forever changed because of Casa Chapi.

 Silvia’s mother has been sick for many years and can’t take care of Silvia and her seven sisters.
 Silvia loves her teachers because they motivate her to become better and always support her.
 Not only is Silvia learning in the classroom, but she is also learning to cook and keep the girls’ house clean.
 She likes to knit and sing, and her favorite class in school is religion.
 With your support, Silvia will continue her education and achieve her dream of being a mine engineer.